rrrlw/helixvis/JOSS-paper/paper.md

 # Acknowledgments

-Raoul R. Wadhwa and Regina Stevens-Truss thank the Fred & Elaine Hutchinson Fund and the F.W. & Elsie Heyl Science Scholarship Fund for research funding, and the Kalamazoo College Department of Chemistry for research support.
+Raoul R. Wadhwa and Regina Stevens-Truss thank the Fred & Elaine Hutchinson Fund and the F.W. & Elsie Heyl Science Scholarship Fund for research funding, and the Kalamazoo College Department of Chemistry for support.

 # References